Research with Human Embryonic Stem Cells

 Research on the differentiation of human embryonic stem cells

 Since the gain of the first human ES cell lines in 1998, several advancements have been made in the field of research with embryonic stem cells.
 Through in vitro and in vivo differentiations of human embryonic stem cells it has been possible to generate both different progenitor cells and differentiated cells from human embryonic stem cells.
-Research in this area is taking place, in particular, on nerve cells, cardiac and vascular cells, blood cells, hepatic and pancreatic cells.
-The assignment of progenitor cells to certain tissue groups did not proceed through proof of their functionality but rather based on surface molecules created by the cells.
-In certain cases, progenitor cells gained from human ES cells were transplanted into model organisms, e.g. rats or even monkeys.
-Evidence of a functional participation of the cells in complex tissues could be provided.
+Research in this area is taking place, in particular, on nerve cells, cardiac and vascular cells, blood cells, hepatic and pancreatic cells and gametes (egg cells and sperm).

 Research on the development of diseases and new therapeutic options